angular/angular/aio/content/guide/template-syntax.md

 <div class="alert is-helpful">

-**Note:** Though you could technically set the `[attr.disabled]` attribute binding, the values are different in that the property binding requires to a boolean value, while its corresponding attribute binding relies on whether the value is `null` or not.
+Though you could technically set the `[attr.disabled]` attribute binding, the values are different in that the property binding requires to a boolean value, while its corresponding attribute binding relies on whether the value is `null` or not.
 Consider the following:

 ```html
 <input [disabled]="condition ? true : false">